kaycebasques/kayce.basqu.es/src/sabbatical/prologue.md

 ---
 layout: blog.njk
-title: Taking a 1-year sabbatical as a 30-something
+title: Leaving Google and taking a 1-year sabbatical/gap year as a 30-something
 date: 2021-06-04
 summary: >
   For my 32nd birthday I'm leaving Google (after 6 years) and experimenting with a 1-year sabbatical.
-This post outlines my motivations, plans, hopes, and fears.
+This post outlines my motivations, fears, and plans.
 tags:
   - blog
   - sabbatical
+category: Sabbatical
 ---

 <aside>